xuran-hu/xuran-hu.github.io/_pages/about.md

 Hi!
 I'm a third-year Master's student at the School of Electronic Engineering, <b>Xidian University</b>, supervised by Prof. Mingzhe Zhu.
 I also received my bachelor's degree from <b>Xidian University</b>.
 My research interests lie in explainable artificial intelligence (XAI) and its applications in remote sensing, with a focus on interpretable deep learning and image understanding.<br><br>

-From May 2024 to February 2025, I joined the Time-Frequency Signal Analysis (TFSA) group at <b>University of Montenegro</b> as a visiting researcher, under the supervision of
+From May 2024 to February 2025, I joined the Time-Frequency Signal Analysis (TFSA) group at <b>University of Montenegro</b> as a visiting researcher, under the supervision of Prof.
-<a href="https://tfsa.ucg.ac.me/ljubisa.html" target="_blank">Prof. Ljubiša Stanković</a>.
+<a href="https://tfsa.ucg.ac.me/ljubisa.html" target="_blank">Ljubiša Stanković</a>.
 During this exchange, I focused on compressive sensing theory and interpretable machine learning for advanced signal and image processing tasks.

 </div>